ElsevierSoftwareX/SOFTX-D-24-00358/README.md

 ######################################################################
 #                                                                    #
 #                                                                    #
-#                    ESCAPy is simple and powerfull                  #
+#                    E2SCAPy is simple and powerfull                  #
 #                                                                    #
 #                                                                    #
 ######################################################################